Silla: Emergence of a centralized monarchy

 In 377, Silla sent emissaries to China and established relations with Goguryeo.
-Facing pressure from Baekje in the west and Japan in the south, in the later part of the 4th century, Silla allied with Goguryeo.
+Facing pressure from Paekche in the west and Japan in the south, in the later part of the 4th century, Silla allied with Goguryeo.
 However, after King Gwanggaeto's unification campaign, Silla lost its status as a sovereign country becoming a vassal of Goguryeo.
-When Goguryeo began to expand its territory southward, moving its capital to Pyongyang in 427, Nulji of Silla was forced to ally with Baekje.
+When Goguryeo began to expand its territory southward, moving its capital to Pyongyang in 427, Nulji of Silla was forced to ally with Paekche.

 By the time of Beopheung of Silla (514–540), Silla was a full-fledged kingdom, with Buddhism as state religion, and its own Korean era name.
-Silla absorbed the Gaya confederacy during the Gaya–Silla Wars, annexing Geumgwan Gaya in 532 and conquering Daegaya in 562, thereby expanding its borders to the Nakdong River basin.
+Silla absorbed the Kaya confederacy during the Kaya–Silla Wars, annexing Geumgwan Gaya in 532 and conquering Daegaya in 562, thereby expanding its borders to the Nakdong River basin.

 Jinheung of Silla (540–576) established a strong military force.
-Silla helped Baekje drive Goguryeo out of the Han River (Seoul) area, and then wrested control of the entire central western Korea region from Baekje in 553, breaching the 120-year Baekje-Silla alliance.
+Silla helped Paekche drive Goguryeo out of the Han River (Seoul) area, and then wrested control of the entire central western Korea region from Paekche in 553, breaching the 120-year Paekche-Silla alliance.
 Also, King Jinheung established the Hwarang.

 The early period ended with the death of Jindeok of Silla and the demise of the "hallowed bone" (seonggol) rank system.